justekoro/streamer-emoteonly/README.md

 2. Fill the values required.
 While most of it can be found in your [app settings](https://dev.twitch.tv/console/apps), the `OAUTH_TOKEN` value can be found [here](https://twitchapps.com/tmi/).
 3. Save the file, and start the bot.

+### Prepare for the run

+Once you launched the bot, you will have to open a new tab in your browser: [http://localhost:3030/login](http://localhost:3030/login).
+This will allow you to connect your Twitch account to the bot, to get credentials to check if your stream is online.

 ### Change the messages

 It is possible to change the messages sent by the bot in src/messages.ts.
 You can change the messages sent when the stream goes online, and when the stream goes offline.